Skip to content

 # Critical chain method

-The critical Chain is established by analysing the critical path alongside the resources that are actually available.
+The critical Chain is established by analysing the critical path alongside the resources that are available.

-The critical Chain Method is also used to plan and manage reserves or buffers and helps mitigate possible coat and schedule risks.
+The Critical Chain Method is also used to plan and manage reserves or buffers and helps mitigate possible cost and schedule risks.

 #3 What if Scenario analysis